d4ckard/txt-templ/Notes/spec.md

 a default considering the element when filling out the template becomes optional.
 If, however a value if given for the element, this value will overwrite the default value.

-Elements of any type an be used as defaults.
+Elements of any type can be used as defaults.
 Defaults may also be nested, meaning a default for a key may have a default by itself and so on.
-If at some point a text literal is encountered as the default value, it will be propagated as the default for all elements in the chain of nested elements.
+If at some point a text literal is encountered as the default's value[^4], it will be propagated as the default for all elements in the chain of nested elements.

 A default is specified by following up the identifier of the current element